sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 .. method:: file.readlines([sizehint])

    Read until EOF using :meth:`readline` and return a list containing the lines thus read.
 If the optional *sizehint* argument is present, instead of reading up to EOF, whole lines totalling approximately *sizehint* bytes (possibly after rounding up to an internal buffer size) are read.
-Objects implementing a file- like interface may choose to ignore *sizehint* if it cannot be implemented, or cannot be implemented efficiently.
+Objects implementing a file-like interface may choose to ignore *sizehint* if it cannot be implemented, or cannot be implemented efficiently.

 .. method:: file.seek(offset[, whence])